marskar/ReactionTime/README.md

 # ReactionTime
 My sister asked me to help her make a bar graph...
 I went a little overboard :)
-The starting dataset was a mess.
-It is small so it probably would have been easier to clean it up in excel, but I wanted to show how I can clean and merge a dataset in a reproducible manner and create interactive graphs for exploratory analysis.
+The starting dataset was a mess, but small so it could have been easily cleaned up in excel, but I wanted to show how I can clean and merge a dataset in a reproducible manner and create interactive graphs for exploratory analysis.

 diff = difficulty (1=easy, 2=medium, 3=hard) /n

 reward = 1 = no reward, 2 = reward /n

 group = disorder type